ESOF-423/BindexTK/Documentation/UserDocumentation.md

 * Administrator tools

    With Administrator tools, you'll be able to manage members and volunteers and all of their information.
-   You'll also be able to use search tools to quickly access this information needed for printing forms, writing reports, and grant.
+   You'll also be able to use search tools to quickly access this information needed for printing forms, writing reports, and grants.
    In addition, you'll be able to create activities, services and meals that members can sign up for.

 * Volunteer tools